Mr. Prepper by Rejected Games

 On the positive side, there are some beautifully rendered areas outside to explore, especially the forests, where you can come across NPCs like an herbalist and huntress.
 There are also loads of crafting recipes and plenty of options as far as breaking down, rebuilding and redesigning the interior of your house and the subterranean bunker beneath it.

-Unfortunately, it lacks a certain compulsive quality to balance out a constant grind.
+Unfortunately, it lacks a certain compulsive quality to balance out the constant grind.
 And on a more concrete and specific level, Mr. Prepper can be extremely finicky with item placement and interaction; I got stuck during the tutorial because a ceiling light I’d placed high up on the wall in my bunker was apparently blocking me from putting a workbench on the floor underneath it.

 Ultimately, Mr. Prepper feels like a game that can’t commit; thematically, it throws bones to conservative antipathy of government interference and liberal distrust of nationalism and religiosity, but given both the recent developments of things like the QAnon movement and the storied history of anti-government doomsday preppers going back to David Koresh and before, this feels like a missed chance to do something really interesting with the themes and ideas.